pfmDevelopment/assignment/README.md

 Please commit your work in progress every ± 15 minutes or more often.
 Part of this assignment is to see how you solve the problem.
 Failing to commit regularly makes it very difficult for us to judge your skills.

+### Deliverable

+- ASP.Net Core API that provides the data out of the CSV file in hourly, daily and weekly aggregations
+- A GIT repository with a commit at least every 15 minutes of engineering time.
+More often is better.

 ## Time needed - 2 to 4 hours - at your own time/pace.

 We would like you to timebox this assignment to a **maximum** of 4 hours - It’s ok if you’re not “done” after 4 hours – just send us what you have, we don’t want to take up much of your time.